dracor-org/dracor-api/README.md

 - devel
 - cleanup

+Please be careful when directories or paths to files are mentioned here.
+They can be changed with parameters declared at [build.properties](build.properties).

 ### xar
 Prepares an [EXPath-Package](http://expath.org/spec/pkg) in the `build` directory.
 It is aware of a so far not specified parameter `testdracor`.
 Instead of the